Google engineering manager interview: the only post you'll need to read

 First, recruiters will look at your resume and assess if your experience matches the open position.
 This is the most competitive step in the process, as millions of candidates do not make it past this stage.

-You can use this free guide to help tailor your resume to the position you’re targeting.
+You can use this free engineering manager resume guide to see successful examples and tailor your resume to the position you’re targeting.

-If you get past this first HR screen, the recruiter will then help schedule your first-round interview.
-Your recruiter will usually let you know who you are interviewing with and what type of interviews you should expect, and will share resources to help you prepare for them.
+If you get past this first HR screen, the recruiter will then help schedule your technical screening.
+Your recruiter will usually let you know who you are interviewing with and what type of interviews you should expect and will share resources to help you prepare for them.

 If you pass the first-round interview, you’ve made it to the real test: the “onsite” interviews.
 You'll typically spend a full day at a Google office and do five or six 45-minute interviews in total, consisting of:

-We’ll dig deeper into these in section two.
+We’ll dig deeper into these in section three.

 If you’re physically onsite, you’ll probably be expected to use a whiteboard to write your code although the company has also started offering Chromebooks for coding interviews at some locations.
 These laptops come with an interview app that lets you choose the coding language you want to use.

-For more information, take a look at our complete guide to Google system design interviews.
+For more information, see our complete guide to Google system design interviews.

 Finally, in addition to interviews, you'll also have lunch with a fellow engineer while you are onsite.
 Lunch is meant to be your time to ask questions about what it's like to work at Google.
 The company won't be evaluating you during this time, but we recommend that you behave as if they are.